HomeBlogLanguagesEnglish vocabulary

 Daily routine for English vocabulary

 10 new cards per day is both sustainable and productive.
 Add due reviews (10 to 15 minutes depending on deck maturity) and you have a complete lexical-learning session in about 20 minutes.
-Ideally combine this with daily exposure to authentic English—podcasts, series, newsletters—to hear words in real context and reinforce memory traces.
+Ideally combine this with daily exposure to authentic English -- podcasts, series, newsletters, professional emails -- to hear words in real context and reinforce memory traces built during flashcard reviews.

 Common traps